pg-format/pgraphs/README.md

 :ID,:LABEL,name:string[],country:string

-101,person,Alice;Carol,United States
+101,person,Alice�Carol,United States
 102,person;student,Bob,Japan
 ~~~

-Repeated labels and property values are separated by semicolon so this
+Repeated labels and property values are separated by a NULL-Byte (shown as �
-character is automactially stripped from labels and property values.
+above) as array delimited to allow using arbitrary characters in these values
+and NULL-Bytes are removed from string values (see [this Neo4J feature
-Configuration of this character to some other value is not supported yet.
+request](https://github.com/neo4j/neo4j/issues/13445)).
+Configuration of this
+character to some other value is not supported yet.

 [Imported into a Neo4J database](#neo4j) and exported again is serialized as
 following in PG.
 Thus conversion of property graphs between PG and Neo4J or